Share

 He must’ve shifted.
 I look around, but I don’t see him anywhere, and with the surroundings blurring as we run past them, it’s impossible to make out where he could be.
 Even a sense of smell is useless when the wind carries everything away.

-The ground shifts soon enough, first stretch of the river revealing itself quicker than I could’ve anticipated it.
+The ground shifts soon enough, the first stretch of the river revealing itself quicker than I could’ve anticipated it.
 With the surface tilting upwards, the pace feels slower, less steady.
 Knowing what’s ahead, an odd sense of worry crosses me.
 So I lean over to the wolf’s ear.

 “The ground will be more unstable further up.
-It’s not even, and its covered in moss.”
+It’s not even, and it's covered in moss.”
 I speak, squinting my eyes as the wind grows just a bit colder.
 The wolf beneath me lets out a huff, his eyes glowing a blue like the moon’s light.
 He lets out a howl, and then a shorter one right after.
 It’s amazing how wolves can communicate through the bond their Alpha creates.
 The stronger the leader, the stronger the connection.

-Minute or two passes and the same strong howl comes from somewhere above us.
+A minute or two passes, and the same strong howl comes from somewhere above us.
 I look up, noticing how the trees tilt and move in an irregular motion…Is he in the damn trees?
 Bewildered, I’m surprised when I catch a glimpse of a form.
 Too fast for my dulled eyesight to fully grasp.
 I realize he must’ve told them to continue, since the speed we’re going at hasn’t reduced.
 He’s ignoring my advice, which makes me worry that this trip won’t be sailing steadily for long.

 Not that I should worry about it.
 It’s his pack.
 His rules.
 'My life on the line.'